ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

           sqldf("drop table if exists replaced_temp")
         })
 ```
- *  however this just lanches the query1 never query2, as dbExecute only executes one line.
-So the modified script handles integration error and performs some "manual rollback" in case of failure, to do so I had to create query0_reverse and query1_reverse queries, these are based on the time of the day
+ *  However this just launches the `query1` never `query2`, as `dbExecute` only executes one line.
+So the modified script handles integration error and performs some "manual rollback" in case of failure, to do so query1_reverse uses the day, hopefully there won't be a failure of data integration arround midnight at the wgeel.

  ```r